Sonoma Developmental Center: Closure and reuse plan

 In 2015, the state announced the closure of SDC by the end of 2018.
 This meant the relocation of more than 300 residents, and the development of a reuse plan for the property.

 The October 2017, the Nuns Fire had a dramatic impact on SDC, necessitating a mandatory evacuation of hundreds of residents and staff, and burning the eastern third of the property along California State Route 12.
 The main area of SDC withstood the fires, and the remaining residents all moved back in; however, the fire forced a major interruption of the State's site assessment process.

 In May 2017, the State hired Wallace Roberts & Todd (WRT) to provide architectural and engineering services to prepare "a comprehensive existing conditions study and an opportunities and constraints summary and analysis for SDC."

 The State incorporated a strong community engagement plan as part of the WRT contract.
 In order to ensure that the site assessment was based on the best available data—and that the analysis is designed to answer the most pressing concerns of the local community—WRT created an SDC Community Advisory Committee (CAC).
 This committee is composed of a broad range of local stakeholders, and its purpose is "to provide comments to the WRT team on the Site Assessment findings and to offer input regarding the opportunities and constraints for the SDC site."

 The first meeting of the CAC was September 28, 2017.
 Ten days later, the fires raged through the North Bay, and WRT's goal of producing its reports and holding a series of community meetings by the end of 2017 was lost in the tumult of wildlife disaster response.
 After a three-month delay, CAC scheduled a meeting with WRT on March 22, 2018.
-After the cancelled September CAC meeting, WRT had planned to finish the site assessment, presenting the findings one more time to the CAC, and then hold a public meeting in Sonoma where the whole community would be briefed on this critical information..
+After the cancelled September CAC meeting, WRT had planned to finish the site assessment, presenting the findings one more time to the CAC, and then hold a public meeting in Sonoma where the whole community would be briefed on this critical information.

 The center officially closed on 31 December 2018.

-In December of 2022, a memorial was dedicated to those who have lived and died at Sonoma.
-There is over 1,500 people buried in a field on site from 1892 to 1939.
+In December 2022, a memorial was dedicated to those who have lived and died at Sonoma.
+There are over 1,500 people buried in a field on site from 1892 to 1939.
 There are no headstones or grave markers.